gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-10-15-1-on-1-with-10-software-enginers.md

 14. **I’m not working on Kubernetes or Microservices, will I be easily able to switch? -** While I believe that it’s not important to get your hands dirty in every single hot technology to be relevant in the current market, you must remain updated with a few things.

 Let’s discuss about each of these one by one.
-This is going to be one a long blog post because it’s summary of more than 13 hours of discussion.
+This is going to be a long blog post because it’s summary of more than 13 hours of discussion.
 If you find this really long or parts of it not relevant to you, feel free to read specific parts using table of contents on the top.

 ## **Why am I doing this for free?
 Do I offer paid mentorship?**

 Many engineers, especially those at Big Tech companies, offer paid mentorships through platforms like Topmate, charging varying fees.
 While having a second income is fine, I've received help throughout my 9-year career without being charged.
 It doesn't feel right to start charging for sharing the same knowledge.
 My religious beliefs also motivate me to offer help for free.
 I've encouraged others to help for free whenever possible.
 My job pays well, so I don't want to charge for an hour of conversation.
 Additionally, not all calls are about mentorship; some people just want honest chats about work, experiences, productivity, team culture, and more.
 As of now, I don't plan to offer paid mentorship services.
 Feel free to message me on LinkedIn if there's anything I can help with.

-## Interview Preparation
+## How to prepare for Interviews?

 As half of the engineers were in their notice period, this was a pretty common question — How to prepare for interviews and what all things to study.
-I’ve already written in detail about my [interview experiences](https://blog.gagan93.me/tag/interview), [resume improvement journey](https://blog.gagan93.me/improving-your-resume), [low level design interviews](https://blog.gagan93.me/low-level-design-interviews) and [job titles](https://blog.gagan93.me/titles-inflation-and-down-levelling) on my blog.
+I’ve already written in detail about my [interview experiences](https://blog.gagan93.me/tag/interview), [resume improvement journey](https://blog.gagan93.me/improving-your-resume), [low level design interviews](https://blog.gagan93.me/low-level-design-interviews) and [job titles](https://blog.gagan93.me/titles-inflation-and-down-levelling).
 I'll still share more based on their specific questions.

 1. **Learn about different companies** **and target accordingly** - Talking specifically about engineering roles, there are different types of companies like services companies, consultant companies, early/mid-age startups (Seed/Series-A/Series-B), Scale-ups (Series C+, post IPO), and Big-Tech companies.
 To explain a bit about each of them:

-    1. **Services companies** typically include (but not limited to) Infosys, TCS, Accenture, Cognizant etc.
+    * **Services companies** typically include (but not limited to) Infosys, TCS, Accenture, Cognizant etc.

-    2. **Consultant** ones could include [MBB](https://en.wikipedia.org/wiki/Big_Three_\(management_consultancies\)), Thoughtworks, etc. Similar to the first one, you are working for others (not on your own products) but the role consultant-based where you completely handles client, not just code.
+    * **Consultant** companies could include [MBB](https://en.wikipedia.org/wiki/Big_Three_\(management_consultancies\)), Thoughtworks, etc. Similar to the first one, you are working for others (not on your own products) but the role consultant-based where you completely handles client, not just code.

-    3. **Early/mid age startups** could include any company that is going 0-1 (building MVP) or 1-10 (secured some funding and building for real customers).
+    * **Early/mid age startups** could include any company that is going 0-1 (building MVP) or 1-10 (secured some funding and building for real customers).
 People in such companies are expected to be **generalists**, who can wear multiple hats and can get work done really fast.

-    4. **Scale ups** could include post IPO companies like Zomato, Paytm, Delhivery, and similar companies.
+    * **Scale ups** could include public listed companies.
 I could categorize them as young, agile, fast-moving but having lot of governance and processes because of being a public entity.

-    5. **Big Tech** (as you’d expect) includes FAANG, and similar sized companies like Atlassian, Uber, Stripe etc. I’d call any other company as BigTech if they have &gt;1000 engineers.
+    * **Big Tech** (as you’d expect) includes FAANG, and similar sized companies like Atlassian, Uber, Stripe etc. I’d call any other company as BigTech if they have &gt;1000 engineers.
 In comparison to any other kind of company, here you’d find a lot of internal tooling.

         There's a trend of people moving from services companies and startups to Big Tech companies, but I've also seen people move from startups to other startups or from Big Tech to startups.
 For example, I started at a services company (not as big as the ones mentioned) and then moved to startups.
 So I’d recommend you to decide types of companies you want to target and prepare for them accordingly.
 There are many websites, videos, and interview experience blogs that explain the interview processes for each of these.